Cecil Vandepeer Clarke: Spigot gun

 Clarke developed a weapon that he called the spigot gun.
 It was a type of spigot mortar that propelled a projectile consisting of a bomb about 5 in in diameter containing 3 lb of high explosives and a finless tail tube containing a propelling charge similar to a shotgun cartridge.
+This was placed over the spigot and when the propelling charge was fired, the projectile would fly off; this sudden acceleration also armed the contact detonator.
+As soon as the projectile had left the spigot, a plug would block the tail tube, greatly reducing the flash and noise of the discharge.
 The bomb had a thin front that collapsed when it struck a target, thereby placing the explosive in intimate contact with the target immediately prior to detonation; the bomb could penetrate up to 50 mm of armour.
-The hollow tail was placed over a spigot so that when the propelling charge was fired, the projectile would fly off; this sudden acceleration also armed the contact detonator.
-As soon as the projectile had left the spigot, a plug would block the tail tube, greatly reducing the flash and noise of the discharge.
 Simple, quiet, and easily portable, the spigot gun was an ideal weapon for the saboteur and it was thought very suitable for jungle warfare.

-The most widely used version of the spigot gun was the tree spigot gun.
+The most widely used version of the spigot gun was the 'tree spigot gun'.
 This had its spigot mounted on a ball and socket joint attached to a large wood screw.
 A pair of handles were provided to turn the screw so that it could be secured in a tree or other suitable wooden support; one of the handles had a chisel-shaped end for removing bark from trees.
 When this had been done, a sighting tool could be placed on the spigot, and the spigot was then adjusted and clamped into position.
 The sight was then removed and replaced with the mortar projectile.
-The weapon was fired by pulling on a lanyard, by a trip wire as part of a booby trap or by a pencil detonator delay mechanism.
+The weapon was fired by pulling on a lanyard, by a trip wire as part of a booby trap, or by a pencil detonator delay mechanism.
 The tree spigot had a range of 200 yd.
 As part of a booby trap, it could be positioned to fire downwards onto the relatively thin armour on top of a tank.
 One account of its use describes a trip wire for a locomotive; placed up high it was likely to be missed by track walkers looking for bombs on the railway line.